Skip to main content

 Do Filipinos need a visa for Thailand from Dubai?

-No. Filipino passport holders are on Thailand’s official visa exemption list and can enter Thailand for up to 30 days without any visa.
-There is no application, no visa fee, and no embassy visit required.
+No. Filipino passport holders are on Thailand’s official visa exemption list and can currently enter Thailand for up to 60 days without any visa (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
+There is no visa application, no visa fee, and no embassy visit required, though all travellers must complete the free Thailand Digital Arrival Card (TDAC) online before arrival.
 Simply arrive with a valid Philippine passport (minimum 6 months validity), a confirmed return flight, and proof of accommodation.
 This exemption applies regardless of where you fly from — Dubai, Manila, or any other city.

 How long can Filipinos stay in Thailand without a visa?

-Filipino passport holders can stay in Thailand for up to 30 days on the visa exemption.
-This can be extended once for an additional 30 days at any Thai immigration office inside Thailand, giving a total maximum stay of 60 days per visit.
+Filipino passport holders can currently stay in Thailand for up to 60 days on the visa exemption (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
+This can be extended once for an additional 30 days at any Thai immigration office inside Thailand, giving a total maximum stay of 90 days per visit at present.
 The in-country extension costs THB 1,900 (approximately AED 205) and is processed on the same day.

 Can Filipinos extend their Thailand stay beyond 30 days?

 Yes.
-Filipinos who entered Thailand on the visa exemption can visit any Thai immigration office before their 30 days expire and apply for a 30-day extension.
+Filipinos who entered Thailand on the visa exemption can visit any Thai immigration office before their visa-exempt period (currently 60 days) expires and apply for a 30-day extension.
 The fee is THB 1,900 and the extension is processed the same day.
 You will need your passport, a passport-size photo, the completed TM.7 form, and proof of accommodation.
 Only one extension is allowed per visit, after which you must leave Thailand or hold a different visa type.

 What documents do Filipinos need to enter Thailand?

-Filipino passport holders entering Thailand visa-free should carry: a valid Philippine passport with at least 6 months remaining validity, a confirmed return or onward flight booking, proof of accommodation (hotel booking or host letter), proof of sufficient funds (THB 10,000 per person equivalent), and a completed TM.6 arrival card (distributed on the aircraft).
+Filipino passport holders entering Thailand visa-free should carry: a valid Philippine passport with at least 6 months remaining validity, a confirmed return or onward flight booking, proof of accommodation (hotel booking or host letter), proof of sufficient funds (THB 10,000 per person equivalent), and the QR code from a completed Thailand Digital Arrival Card (TDAC) — the free online form that replaced the paper TM6 card, submitted before arrival at tdac.immigration.go.th.
 While not every document is checked every time, having all of them ready ensures a smooth entry.

 Do Filipinos need a return flight to enter Thailand visa-free?

-Yes, having a confirmed return or onward flight departing Thailand within 30 days of your arrival is strongly recommended and can be required by Thai immigration officers.
+Yes, having a confirmed return or onward flight departing Thailand within your visa-exempt period (currently 60 days) of your arrival is strongly recommended and can be required by Thai immigration officers.
 Travellers arriving without proof of a return flight have been questioned, delayed, or in rare cases denied entry.
 Airlines departing from Dubai may also ask to see a return ticket before allowing you to board.
 Always book a round-trip flight or have a confirmed onward flight booking ready.

 Can Filipinos work in Thailand on visa exemption?